Exploring the Predictability of Cryptocurrencies via Bayesian Hidden Markov Models: Empirical Analysis

 \subsection{Hidden States classification and interpretation}

-\Cref{tab:Hidden states} provides information on the hidden states for each coin; that is, the states' occupancies as the average time spent at each state $i$, $i=1,\dots,4$, the average returns and the corresponding standard deviation.
+\Cref{tab:Hidden states} reports the hidden state occupancies as the average time spent at each state $i$, $i=1,\dots,4$, the average returns and the corresponding standard deviation at each state.

 At a first glance, the hidden process identifies periods with different underlying volatilities for every coin, i.e., periods with high and low volatilities.
 In more detail, for the BTC series, it identifies periods with negative average returns and high volatilities (state 1), periods with positive returns and low volatility (states 2 and 3) and calm periods with average returns close to zero and very low volatility.
 This segmentation in the return series resembles the bear/turbulent (state 1) and bull (states 2 and 3) markets, while state 4 corresponds to a stable/calm regime.
-Furthermore, we observe that the states 2 and 3 have similar (almost equal) average returns.
-The similar average returns and different volatility indicate that the hidden process segments the return series into two subseries with the same skewness but very different kurtosis, see \cite{Tim00}.
-Concerning the ETH series, we observe that the highest mean returns occur in the state with the highest volatility.
-The hidden process alternates between a high volatility and a low volatility regime with almost zero average returns --- states 1 and 2 respectively --- for the $95\%$ of the overall time, while states 3 and 4 serve as auxiliary states with almost equal average returns but different volatilities.
-Finally, the hidden process in the XRP series spends most of the time (80\%) in the high volatility regime 2 and the low volatility regime 3.
-We also observe that state 1 has extremely high average returns compared to the returns of states 2 and 3 but is associated with very high risk (high volatility) as a trade-off.
-Lastly, hidden state 4 serves as an auxiliary state with low occupancy, capturing the extreme values (outliers) of the returns series.
+Furthermore, we observe that states 2 and 3 have similar (almost equal) average returns.
+The similar average returns and different volatility indicate that the hidden process segments the return series into two subseries with the same skewness but very different kurtosis \citep{Tim00}.